 The Redding intercity route currently travels between Alturas and Redding one day per week.
-This route, however, is the poorest performing intercity route, carrying only 183 passengers in FY 2023-24.
+This route, however, is the poorest performing intercity route carrying only 183 passengers in FY 2023-24.
 To improve cost efficiency and productivity, the SRTP recommends terminating the route at Burney and operating on Tuesdays on the schedule shown in Table 30.
 The likely renamed Redding Route will continue to provide a weekly transit connection to Redding for Modoc County residents by connecting with RABA Burney Express 299X.
 However, round trips in one day will no longer be possible.
 Given that Sage Stage will no longer serve stops between Burney and Redding and passengers will be required to transfer at Burney when traveling between Alturas and Redding, ridership is expected to decrease by 80 passengers annually and \$1,300 will be lost in fare revenue.
 The reduced service levels, however, will save MTA \$10,900 in annual operating subsidy beginning in FY 2025-26.
 Additionally, this service modification would free up the driver for Local Bus service in the afternoon, an important side benefit given that MTA has experienced driver staffing challenges in the past several years.

-Table 30: New Redding Route Schedule
+Table 30: New Redding Route So chedule

 Westbound

-Alturas - Corner of North Main & 5th (Rite Aid) 10:00 AM
+Alturas - Corner of Main and 5th Ave (Rite Ai 10:00 AM

 Canby Chevron 10:20 AM

 Adin Supply 10:40 AM

 Bieber - SR 299 and Water St 10:55 AM

 Fall River Mills - Shell Station 11:20 AM

-Burney - Old McDonald's 1 11:40 AM
+Burney - Old MacDonalds 1 11:40 AM

 Eastbound

-Burney - Old McDonald's 1 12:00 PM
+Burney - Old MacDonalds 1 12:00 PM

 Fall River Mills - Shell Station 12:25 PM

 Bieber - SR 299 and Water St 12:50 PM

 Adin Supply 12:55 PM

 Canby Chevron 1:30 PM

-Alturas - Corner of North Main & 5th (Rite Aid) 1:50 PM
+Alturas - Corner of Main and 5th Ave (Rite Ai 1:50 PM

-Note 1: Connects with RABA Burney Express 299X at 11:50 AM.
+Note 1: Connects with RABA Burney Express 299X a t 11:50 AM.